Season 2 Overview

 • Background

-The actual location of the camp is the Santa Monica Mountains, specifically near Malibu (back then in the 80s, currently they moved south to the Apple Canyon Road).
+The actual location of the camp is the Santa Monica Mountains in Malibu (back then in the 80s, currently they moved south to the Apple Canyon Road).
 That’s also confirmed by Curtis, when he tells everybody that Jason’s father is giving a concert in Santa Barbara, around 45 minutes from there.

 According to Google Maps, that’s realistic.

 As for the time span, the camp was supposed to last a week, although they only show basically a couple of nights.
-It’s likely they compressed time, also because Jonathan and Mark know characters that has never been introduced on part 1 (like fellow counselors Trish and Tommy), so there’s definitely more time than what they show, but one week is reasonable enough.
+It’s likely they compressed time, also because Jonathan and Mark know characters that have never been introduced on part 1 (like fellow counselors Trish and Tommy), so there’s definitely more time than what they show.
+But one week is reasonable enough.

 • Characters

 The assignment is a very delicate and particular one, and it probably leaves an impact on Mark that will be clearly visible in later seasons.
-It is important to notice here that, over the episode and similarly to Part 1, French doesn’t have any punchline or “save-the-day” moment.
-His character is not as central as he’s used to be, and that despite being in most of the scenes (unlike most episodes towards the conclusion of season 1 starting from The Brightest Star, where he basically disappeared early on and came back only for the conclusion).
+It is important to notice here that, over the episode and similarly to Part 1, Mark doesn’t have any punchline or “save-the-day” moment.
+His character is not central, and that despite being in most of the scenes (unlike most episodes towards the conclusion of season 1 starting from The Brightest Star, where he basically disappeared early on and came back only for the conclusion).

 In particular, it is important to point out the way he treats Curtis, right from the beginning (when the kid is afraid to set foot on the camp).